suarezalvarez/suarezalvarez/README.md

 ## Martín Suárez Álvarez

 Hi!
 I'm currently a PhD student at the https://villablancalab.com, working on data analysis from bulk, single-cell and spatial transcriptomic technologies.
 I'm interested in understanding how spatial information can improve our understanding on the intestinal immune system in health and disease, using human samples and murine models.
-Read more about me here: [https://suarezalvarez.github.io
+Currently I'm mostly working with software from `Bioconductor` and `scverse`.
+More broadly, I would like to explore how spatial/geographical data can complement our understanding of human processes, and how science policy decisions are made in research agencies and governments.
+Read more about me here: https://suarezalvarez.github.io or send me a mail to martin.suarez.alvarez@ki.se!

 <!--
 **suarezalvarez/suarezalvarez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.